brendanrbrown/stor155_sp21/README.md

 7. enter my UNC email address (see the syllabus on Sakai) and click 'send'

+## Working with others, using resources

+Please do read the data homework section of the syllabus for these details.
+Your best option, in general, will be to simply attend the data lab sessions where we will cover much of what you need to do.

+If you cannot attend those sessions, for example because you are in a different time zone, please email me.
+If there is enough demand I will set up an additional session at a more convenient time.
+Otherwise, I will work with those students on a case-by-case basis.

 ## Go to Sakai instead for